2,600 guests cancel at short notice - "never happened in 30 years"

 “The same thing happened to me during Hurricane Matthew.
 Instead of heading to the Caribbean, we headed north from New York.
 We were also disappointed, but boarded anyway.
 It was the best trip of my life,” reads a short review in the comments.
 The reason for this: Half the passengers had postponed their journey.
 So the ship was only half full, but the experience was still great.

-“You’re in luck.
+“You’re lucky.
 Not without 40 knots of wind.
 Enjoy the voucher.
 “You wouldn’t have wanted to experience that,” says another silent and direct intervention to a questioning Reddit user.
 True to the motto: Be happy with how it turned out.
-Meanwhile, among cruise travelers who criticized the eating rule Frustration also arose.
+Meanwhile, he’s also frustrated.
+A cruise passenger criticized the eating rule.

 Wrong wardrobe due to misinformation: Cruise passengers preparing for Caribbean – land in Canada